-Sightseeing adventures await once you step outside The Ridge Tahoe.
-Whether you’re looking to hike, pedal up trails, or travel by motorcycle, vehicle or tour bus, we’ve narrowed down some of the best Lake Tahoe landmarks and views to see during your stay.
+Sightseeing adventures await once you step outside The Ridge Tahoe Resorts.
+Whether you’re looking to hike, pedal up trails, or travel by motorcycle, vehicle or tour bus, we share some of the most iconic and popular Lake Tahoe landmarks and views to see during your stay.

 A 2.4 mile ride up the Heavenly Mountain Gondola will leave you breathless as you take in panoramic views of Lake Tahoe.
 On your way up, stop at The Observation Deck – a 14,000 square foot mid-station observation platform, located at 9,123 feet.
 Take in views of the Carson Valley, Desolation Wilderness and shore-to-shore of Lake Tahoe.
 The Resort gondola operates seasonally, with access in winter and during the summer months.

 Highway 50 goes right through Cave Rock, a huge rock formation that is the neck of an old volcano.
 The name comes from the small caves on the west side, cut by waves when the lake was 140 feet higher during the ice age.
 Cave Rock is also a spiritual site of the regions earliest residents, the Washoe Indian Tribe.
 A small day-use area is tucked beneath the rugged volcanic face of Cave Rock.
 Facilities include a boat launch ramp and dock, comfort station, picnic sites, and a small sandy beach.
 Hike to the top for the best overview, it is short but steep with amazing views.